Multiscale-Genomics/mg-process-fastq/docs/full_installation.rst

 --------------------------------

-This is required for managing the version of Python and the installation environment for the Python modules so that they can be installed in teh user space.
+This is required for managing the version of Python and the installation environment for the Python modules so that they can be installed in the user space.

 .. code-block:: none